-Most programs, like SSI, CAPI and CalWORKs, do not create a debt for you.
+Most programs, such as SSI and TANF, do not create a debt for you.
 In some states, General Assistance may create a debt for you.
 Some programs may create a debt for your sponsor.
 Even where a debt is created, however, states generally have not filed lawsuits seeking repayment from immigrants or their sponsors.